International Collegiate Programming Contest: 2016 World Finals

 The 2016 World Finals were held in Phuket (Thailand) during May 16–21.
-Final competition was on May 19.
+The final competition was on May 19.
 128 teams competed to be World Champion.
-Winner was Saint Petersburg State University solving 11 problems from 13 proposed problems.
-Second winner was Shanghai Jiao Tong University 7 minutes behind SpSU, also with 11 problems solved.
+The winners were Saint Petersburg State University, solving 11 out of 13 problems.
+The first runners-up were Shanghai Jiao Tong University, also solving 11 problems, but 7 minutes behind the winning team.